-We've all come across them: the AMAZING marketing package deals.
-You know the ones; they promise to get your company/product in front of thousands of potential buyers.
+We’ve all come across them: the AMAZING marketing package deals.
+You know what we mean; they promise to get your company/product in front of thousands of potential buyers with one easy package.
 Sometimes they come with a pretty steep price tag, but they sound like such a sure-fire thing that many of us end up taking the plunge and spending thousands of dollars… or sometimes they seem so inexpensive you’d be stupid not to try it out.

 But wait.
 Would you?

 It’s our (hard-won and painful) experience that marketing “package deals” rarely pay off, leaving us always frustrated, usually angry, and often with a depleted marketing budget.